 What is the Bending Beam Rheometer (BBR) test used for?

-The BBR test is used to evaluate the low-temperature stiffness and relaxation characteristics of asphalt binders, providing a basis for determining pavement quality and performance.
+The BBR test measures the stiffness and relaxation of asphalt binders at low temperatures.
+This helps determine the quality and performance.

 How does BBR testing help improve pavement quality?